sleepjie/Valanar/Valanar Superdocument.md

 Accepted gifts for his horde but preferred delicious food Topic of book ‘conversations w/ a dragon’
 ##### Yom Osiris Neba’al, the Western Sun
-Sand worm
+A wingless wyrm who was capable of flight but nonetheless resided in the sands of the Dry Sea, creating the entire desert landscape with his movements
 Heated sands with friction, slept at night
-Kept sands war
-Creator of ‘atmaglas’ magic glass resource
-Shed very strong carapace scales
+Kept sands warm with his constant movement, let them cool as he slept Creator of ‘atmaglas’ magic glass resource; shed very strong translucent carapace scales which act as rare conductors of magical energy
 Accepted live sacrifices by creating sand/worm holes

 ##### Zephyra’Kermes, the Many Tailed